Many of you may recognise me, even though we’ve never met; I’m Michelle, the face you will see when you log in to

 In school, I try to use the programme every day for at least 10 minutes.
 We access it using the iPads and children use headphones so that they’re working independently.
 They always have a pencil and paper or a whiteboard ready so that they can practise writing the words that they are unsure of before submitting their answer.”Lorraine Ledwell, England.

-Did you know, you can use your Teacher Account to access your students’ Child Accounts in the app?
-If you have a bank of iPad or Android tablets, save yourself the pain of 5-year-olds logging in individually and use your teacher credentials.
-Once you have logged in, click “Play Games” on the Welcome page, children then find their name to start playing, without the pain of “Uh, Miss, I can’t log in!”
+Top tip: Use your Teacher Account to access your students’ Child Accounts in the app.
+Save yourself the pain of 5-year-olds logging in individually and use your teacher credentials to log in once.
+Once you have logged in, click your class, then children find their name to start playing, without the pain of “Uh, Miss, I can’t log in!”

 We’ve found that 15 minutes of Phonics Hero play a day proves effective in a child’s reading and spelling progression.
 We include usage reports in your Teacher Account and you can send home our Star Chart to keep track of their play time.

 Don’t be afraid to share the reports with the children.
-This is particularly useful in a situation where you want a child to go back and repeat content but they don’t understand why as they’ve “played that game already”.
-The reports are colour coded which means it’s easy for them to understand.
-Explain to them that they need to get to the “Green Superhero Status” before they can progress and you’ll soon find them working harder to push that score up and better themselves.
+This is particularly useful when you want a child to go back and repeat content but they don’t understand why as they’ve “played that game already”.
+The reports are colour-coded so it’s easy for them to understand.
+Explain that they need to get to the “Green Superhero Status” before they can progress and you’ll soon find them working harder to push that score up and better themselves.